Therapeutic Use and Rationale

 - Vasodilators can impair normal baroreceptor-mediated reflex vasoconstriction when a person stands up, which can lead to orthostatic hypotension and syncope upon standing.

-- Vasodilators can lead to renal retention of sodium and water, which increases blood volume and cardiac output and thereby compensates for the reduced systemic vascular resistance.
+- Vasodilators can lead to renal retention of sodium and water, which increases blood volume and cardiac output and compensates for the reduced systemic vascular resistance.

 Drug Classes and General Mechanisms of Action